edwarddavis1/UGNN/README.md

 # "Unfold" the T graph dynamic network into a single graph
 unf_network = Unfolded_Network(dyn_network)[0]

-# Create masks for training and validation
+# Create masks for train/valid/calib/test for a selected regime
+# Calib data only required if using conformal prediction downstream of training
 data_mask = non_zero_degree_mask(As, As.shape[1], As.shape[0])
 train_mask, valid_mask, _, test_mask = mask_split(
     data_mask, split_props=[0.5, 0.3, 0, 0.2], regime="semi-inductive"